orbitalquark/textadept/docs/api.md

 Most programming languages have the same format for integer and float tokens, so it might be as simple as using a predefined LPeg pattern:

-    local number = token(lexer.NUMBER, lexer.number)
+    local number = lex:tag(lexer.NUMBER, lexer.number)

 However, some languages allow postfix characters on integers.

     local integer = P('-')^-1 * (lexer.dec_num * S('lL')^-1)
-    local number = token(lexer.NUMBER, lexer.float + lexer.hex_num + integer)
+    local number = lex:tag(lexer.NUMBER, lexer.float + lexer.hex_num + integer)

 Your language may need other tweaks, but it is up to you how fine-grained you want your highlighting to be.
 After all, you are not writing a compiler or interpreter!

 #### Rules

-Programming languages have grammars, which specify valid token structure.
-For example, comments usually cannot appear within a string.
-Grammars consist of rules, which are simply combinations of tokens.
+Programming languages have grammars, which specify valid syntactic structure.
+For example, comments usually cannot appear within a string, and valid identifiers (like variable names) cannot be keywords.
+In Lua lexers, grammars consist of LPeg pattern rules, many of which are tagged.
 Recall from the lexer template the [`lexer.add_rule()`](#lexer.add_rule) call, which adds a rule to the lexer's grammar:

-    lex:add_rule('whitespace', ws)
+    lex:add_rule('identifier', identifier)

 Each rule has an associated name, but rule names are completely arbitrary and serve only to identify and distinguish between different rules.
 Rule order is important: if text does not match the first rule added to the grammar, the lexer tries to match the second rule added, and so on.
-Right now this lexer simply matches whitespace tokens under a rule named "whitespace".
+Right now this lexer simply matches identifier tokens under a rule named "identifier".

 To illustrate the importance of rule order, here is an example of a simplified Lua lexer:

-    lex:add_rule('whitespace', token(lexer.WHITESPACE, ...))
-    lex:add_rule('keyword', token(lexer.KEYWORD, ...))
+    lex:add_rule('keyword', lex:tag(lexer.KEYWORD, ...))
-    lex:add_rule('identifier', token(lexer.IDENTIFIER, ...))
+    lex:add_rule('identifier', lex:tag(lexer.IDENTIFIER, ...))
-    lex:add_rule('string', token(lexer.STRING, ...))
+    lex:add_rule('string', lex:tag(lexer.STRING, ...))
-    lex:add_rule('comment', token(lexer.COMMENT, ...))
+    lex:add_rule('comment', lex:tag(lexer.COMMENT, ...))
-    lex:add_rule('number', token(lexer.NUMBER, ...))
+    lex:add_rule('number', lex:tag(lexer.NUMBER, ...))
-    lex:add_rule('label', token(lexer.LABEL, ...))
+    lex:add_rule('label', lex:tag(lexer.LABEL, ...))
-    lex:add_rule('operator', token(lexer.OPERATOR, ...))
+    lex:add_rule('operator', lex:tag(lexer.OPERATOR, ...))

-Note how identifiers come after keywords.
+Notice how identifiers come _after_ keywords.
 In Lua, as with most programming languages, the characters allowed in keywords and identifiers are in the same set (alphanumerics plus underscores).
-If the lexer added the "identifier" rule before the "keyword" rule, all keywords would match identifiers and thus incorrectly highlight as identifiers instead of keywords.
+If the lexer added the "identifier" rule before the "keyword" rule, all keywords would match identifiers and thus would be incorrectly tagged (and likewise incorrectly highlighted) as identifiers instead of keywords.
 The same idea applies to function, constant, etc. tokens that you may want to distinguish between: their rules should come before identifiers.

 So what about text that does not match any rules?
 For example in Lua, the '!' character is meaningless outside a string or comment.
 Normally the lexer skips over such text.
 If instead you want to highlight these "syntax errors", add an additional end rule:

-    lex:add_rule('whitespace', ws)
+    lex:add_rule('keyword', keyword)
     ...
-    lex:add_rule('error', token(lexer.ERROR, lexer.any))
+    lex:add_rule('error', lex:tag(lexer.ERROR, lexer.any))

-This identifies and highlights any character not matched by an existing rule as a `lexer.ERROR` token.
+This identifies and tags any character not matched by an existing rule as a `lexer.ERROR`.

-Even though the rules defined in the examples above contain a single token, rules may consist of multiple tokens.
-For example, a rule for an HTML tag could consist of a tag token followed by an arbitrary number of attribute tokens, allowing the lexer to highlight all tokens separately.
+Even though the rules defined in the examples above contain a single tagged pattern, rules may consist of multiple tagged patterns.
+For example, the rule for an HTML tag could consist of a tagged tag followed by an arbitrary number of tagged attributes, separated by whitespace.
+This allows the lexer to produce all tags separately, but in a single, convenient rule.
 That rule might look something like this:

-    lex:add_rule('tag', tag_start * (ws * attributes)^0 * tag_end^-1)
+    local ws = lex:get_rule('whitespace') -- predefined rule for all lexers lex:add_rule('tag', tag_start * (ws * attributes)^0 * tag_end^-1)

 Note however that lexers with complex rules like these are more prone to lose track of their